brahmareddy-ala/brahmareddy-ala/README.md

 - 👋 Hi, I’m @brahmareddy-ala
 - 👀 I’m interested in Blockchain Development
-- 🌱 I’m currently learning Blockchain Technology
+- 🌱 I’m currently working in Blockchain Technology
 - 📫 How to reach me ...

 <!---